ginkgoch/node-buffer-reader/README.md

 let i4 = buffer.readDoubleBE(7);
 ```

-**With `Ginkgoch Buffer Reader`, it automatically manages the read position for you.
-You don't need to remember the position and the boring type length calculations.**
+**With `Ginkgoch Buffer Reader`**
+It automatically manages the read position for you.
+You don't need to remember the position and the boring type length calculations.
 ```js
 let i1 = br.nextInt8();
 let i2 = br.nextInt16LE();